tuukkaviitanen/messenger/README.md

 [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) is not needed even when running the client in development mode as Vite is configured to proxy these connections to server port and to change the origin.
 This works for both HTTP- and WebSocket connections.

 # Planned

 - Private messages and group chats to chat client
+- Saving chats to database
+  - Maybe encryption of some kind
 - Full CRUD-actions to users in API
 - Containerizing the whole application using [Docker](https://www.docker.com/)
 - Component tests to frontend